contao/docs/docs/manual/site-structure/pages-as-central-elements/website-root.en.md

 **Protocol:** If your website is reachable via HTTPS then this setting must be configured accordingly.
 Your visitors will be automatically redirected to HTTPS.

+{{% notice tip %}}
+{{< version-tag "5.3" >}} If you select HTTPS, Contao will also automatically send the `Strict-Transport-Security` (HSTS) HTTP header, making your site even more secure.
+Of course, this does not apply to everything that is not delivered by Contao, but is delivered directly via the web server.
+{{% /notice %}}

 {{% notice warning %}}
 If you use an SSL certificate for your domain then you _must_ change this setting from `http://` to `https://`.
 Otherwise you might get an infinite redirect in the front end, if your hosting environment automatically redirects from